cpbotha/vxdesktops.ahk/README.md

 You should now see a numbered icon in the systray.

-You can switch to desktop 1 to 7 with the hotkey `RightAlt + NUM`.
+You can switch to desktop 1 to 7 with the hotkey `Ctrl+Alt+NUM`.

 ## FAQ
-### Why is switching desktops so slow?
+### Why is it so slow when I switch desktops?

 Thanks to [the VD.ahk library](https://github.com/FuPeiJiang/VD.ahk), desktops
 are switched using the Windows 10 / 11 API calls, and so this is usually almost instantaneous.

-However, if you have different wallpaper images on your virtual desktops, it can slow down switching significantly.
+However, if you have different wallpaper images on your virtual desktops (a new Windows 11 feature IIUC), it can slow down switching significantly.

 For best performance, please ensure you have the same wallpaper image on all desktops.